I was not expecting to take a 2-week break from the blog.

 But not today.

 The expansion(s) I think will keep this in my “best of” category for a long time.
-The last three times I’ve played it have been with the Age of the Artisans expansion (review hopefully coming soon) and it’s just rejuvenated a game that I already thought was great.
+The last three times I’ve played it have been with the Age of the Artisans expansion (review hopefully coming soon) (Edit: And now it’s up!) and it’s just rejuvenated a game that I already thought was great.

 The upcoming Works of Wonder expansion (which is scheduled for delivery in May!) will probably do that as well.